 For questions about your bill, to set up / close an account and other related questions, please see the Utility Billing and Service Information section.

 If you are experiencing a water problem please call the Water Division at 630-260-2090 during business hours, which are Monday through Friday from 7 a.m. to 3:30 p.m.
-After hours and on weekends, the Water Department can be reached by calling the Wheaton Police Department at 630-260-2161.
+If you need immediate assistance with a water issue after hours or on weekends, please call 9-1-1.

 There are 2,400 fire hydrants in the City’s water system for the purpose of fighting fires and saving lives and possessions.
 Unlawful use of fire hydrants is not permitted and should be reported to the Water Division by calling 630-260-2090.